jcastillo7/MIC-Pt-NP-foams/_posts/2015-09-09-Project-Introduction.markdown

 #Introduction:

 Our overall goal in this project is to apply various statistical tools in order to establish process-structure-property linkages within a Nanoporous metal foam.
 Platinum Nanoporous foam (Pt-NP foam) is a species of nanoporous metal foams.
+The potential applciations of the Pt-NP foams include components within fuel cells and sensors as well as anitmicrobial scaffolds.
 The Pt-NP foam is synthesized through electrochemically dealloying and using co-sputtered physical vapor deposition (PVD) on silicon wafers.
 The parameters controlled within this process were the negative substrate bias voltage in sputtering *V*, the thickness of the film layer *t*, and the concentration of Platinum in Platinum Silicide: $$ Pt_*x*Si_(1-*x*) $$ Where *x* = 0.1, 0.2, 0.35 ; *V*= 0,100,300 ; *t*=1um and 10um